 How can trichomoniasis affect my pregnancy?

-If a trichomoniasis infection is left untreated during pregnancy, it can increase a woman’s chances of a pre-term delivery and low birth weight.
+If a trichomoniasis infection is left untreated during pregnancy, it can increase a woman’s chances of pre-term delivery and low birth weight.
 Both of these can affect the baby’s development, overall health, and time spent in the hospital after birth.

 There is also a chance that the infection/parasites could be transmitted to the baby during vaginal birth.
 This is, however, very rare and the infant is usually easily cured with antibiotics.
 Possible other adverse outcomes are possible if the infection is left untreated.